Ginette Kolinka: Arrest

-It was also during the summer of 1942 that the tide of war turned sour for the German army.
-The Hitler government had incorporated antisemitism as a key underpinning of their strategic vision ever since taking power in 1933.
-During 1941 a plan was launched to eliminate on an industrial scale those people whom the government deemed undesirable on account of their race.
-This was the start of what became known as the "Holocaust" or "Shoah".
-The process began in Germany and quickly spread across countries under German military administration.
-Most of those killed were identified as Jewish.
-Ginette's family were Jewish.
 During the lunch hour on 13 March 1944 Ginette, her father Léon Cherkasky, her twelve year old brother Gilbert Cherkasky and her fourteen year old nephew, still in his school uniform, were arrested by a group of Gestapo and collaborationist militia men.
 Someone had denounced them to the authorities.
 It seems that the arresting officers had only "come for the men", but Ginette was also arrested because she protested over what was being done.
 Ginette herself had almost stayed outside and missed lunch entirely, enjoying the marvellous weather, but had been persuaded to join the family meal by her sister, who had pointed out that they were having roast veal for lunch.
 Her mother missed seeing the arrests, having been upstairs ill in bed at the time.

 They were held initially at a detention facility in Avignon, and then, "for between ten and fourteen days", at the recently completed prison at Les Baumettes (Marseille).
 She noticed that everyone on the transfer bus between the two facilities was apparently Jewish.
 The boy seated next to her also carried clear scars of recent torture.
 The palms of his hands had been burned and his finger nails ripped out.
 It turned out that he was both Jewish and a Résistance activist.
 The horrors of Auschwitz still lay in the future, and Ginette was silently relieved that her only "crime" was that of being Jewish.
 At Les Baumettes she was separated from her father, brother and nephew, and placed in a cell with three other girls.